 To help us understand what happened when the credit crunch of 2007/08 hit, we’re going to look back at what happened in the years leading up to it.

-Jumping right back to the 1970s and 80s, if you took out a mortgage it was probably through your local building society.
+Jumping right back to the 1970s and 80s, if you took out a first time buyer mortgage in Coventry it was probably through your local building society.
 Believe it or not, there was a time where banks didn’t offer mortgages.

 Building society managers used to hold all the power.
 It was they who would decide whether you would qualify for a mortgage.
 The money available to them was that which they held in an account made up of other customers savings.
 To make a profit, borrowers would be charged a higher rate of interest than the building society would be paying out to savers.